andrewcockerham/UdacityFENDProject6Testing/README.md

 Open `index.html` and the tests will run automagically.
 See the Jasmine section at the bottom for test results.

-An additional test is called "Add Feeds to list" that tests that DOM content is uploaded when new feed is loaded.
+An additional test is called "Add Feeds to list" that tests that feeds are added to the list in the menu.

 See references.txt for resources used.